bhpfelix/DNC-NumPy/README.md

 * Complete unit tests and gradient checks for the model.
 * Implement and benchmark tasks including repeated copy and graph tasks.
 * Add manual backprop to double check the implementation and compare training speed with the autograd library.

+## Notes & Observations
+* Need to use slicing to implement cumulative product so that gradient can pass through.
+* A small number (1e-20) needs to be added to the denominator of cosine similarity calculation to avoid dividing by zero.
+* All memory locations are currently initialized to 1e-6 to prevent overflow of gradient.
+* For content-based addressing with small word size and number of memory locations, np.einsum provides faster computation than np.inner.
+* The diagonal of temporal linkage matrix should be set to 0 after each update.
+* For allocation weighting, the order of calculation is based on usage vector with permutated index list using np.argsort.
+We thus need to apply inverse permutation before returning the resulting allocation weighting.
+To obtain the inverse permutation, we just need to apply np.argsort to the permutated index list.
+* For the copy task, the output emitted by the DNC when it is receiving input should not be penalized.
+Only output after receiving the reserved stop vector is used for loss calculation.